La Sportiva Wildcat 3.0 Review Facts

 The cushioning of the Wildcat 3.0 is a bit softer than that of its predecessor.
 This makes for a softer ride that still maintains a high level of responsiveness on the trails.
 Additionally the asymmetrical lacing harness

 adjusts the fit of the shoe in a very responsive manner.

 The EVA foam midsole of the Wildcat 3.0 delivers excellent, consistent support to the foot

 .
-Added underfoot protection supports the foot further, while the addition of new overlays are utilized for even more stabilization and support.
+Added underfoot protection supports the foot further, while the addition of new overlays is utilized for even more stabilization and support.
 This is an excellent feature to have not only on difficult uneven terrain, but on roads and well-groomed trails as well.
 The comfortable heel cup hugs the heel for a firm, reliable fit, ensuring that no accidental slip-offs occur while running.

 Although considered a trail shoe, the Wildcat 3.0 does great on nearly all terrains.
 Most runners find that it performs best on rocky areas due to its underfoot protection and superior grip.
 The sticky outsole may be a factor that’s not so desirable on terrains such as tracks, but if you ever use the Wildcat 3.0 on technical terrain, you’ll fully appreciate its traction.
 The upper is slightly water resistant, and the shoe dries quickly, so if you’re running through an area with creeks or puddles, no need to worry.

 Considering its high-quality construction, the Wildcat 3.0 is very reasonably priced.
 Compared to other trail shoes on the market, it’s priced somewhere on the low-to-mid side of the spectrum.
 While there are some more affordable options out there, most of them don’t even come close to competing with the Wildcat 3.0.